HughP/dnj-corpus/README.md

 \p 1
 ```
 ### Converted Files
-The following transforms were performed on the original files to clean up character in consistencies.
+The following transforms were performed on the original files to clean up character inconsistencies.

 1. Correct minus signs
  Underscore, dash, and minus are all moved to U+02D7 which is modifier letter minus.

  `sed 's/[_ –-]/$(echo -ne '\u02D7')/g' mass-text.txt > spell-corrected-mass-text.txt`

+ This solution is too greedy.
+I need to convert hyphens beteen numbers back to hypehns.

 2. Correct equal signs